At 32 years old, my mother still sees me as a big kid: She still checks in on me daily and we squabble frequently over what her best dishes are.

 - Understanding the trade-off between spending and saving/investing

 Even though my mother saved up enough for me to pursue an overseas education degree, I did not take up that option.
-The cost of overseas education was just too high (>$200,000 in total), and the benefits were too intangible.
+The cost of overseas education was just too high (more than $200,000 in total), and the benefits were too intangible.

 Not relying on me to be her retirement plan

-As an asian family, the concept of filial piety for many of my peers centres around financially supporting their parents' retirement.
+Being part of an Asian family, the concept of filial piety for many of my peers centres around financially supporting their parents' retirement.
 When the child starts to make an income, they can be a financial safety net and a source of retirement income.

-I have seen my friends become financially burdened by it, even before they start their families.
-Some of them started off with a take-home pay of $2,400, and had to give their parents almost half of that.
-The median monthly income in Singapore is only $4,534, and supporting both a young family and elderly parents is financially taxing and mentally draining.
+I have seen my friends become financially burdened by this, even before they start their own families.
+Some of them started off in the workforce with a take-home pay of $2,400, and had to give their parents almost half of that.
+The median monthly household income in Singapore was about S$10,099 in 2022, and for each member of the household, the median income person stood at only S$3,287.
+Supporting both a young family and elderly parents can be financially taxing and mentally draining.

 Financial planning for the sandwich generation is challenging because of stagnating incomes, rising healthcare costs for the elderly, and also the high cost of raising a child in Singapore.

 I do give her a nominal allowance as a token of gratitude, and pay for our meals out together.
-I can focus on starting and planning my own family's finances, raising my child and working on my career without worrying about my mother?
-All thanks to my mom.
+The fact that I can focus on starting and planning my own family's finances, raising my future child, and working on my career, without worrying about my parents — that all thanks to my mum.

-Thank you for the gift, Mom.
+Thank you for the gift, Mum.
 Happy Mother's Day.

 - Financial planning strategies for new parents